 Gap insurance can prevent you from making payments on an already-totalled car, but is gap insurance worth it?
 We break down what gap insurance is, if it’s worth it, and more - simply and with plenty of examples.

-Buying a 2008 Suburban might lead you to spending excessive amounts of money fixing a litany of engine issues, with the most worrisome being a sudden lost of oil pressure that costs over $4,000.
+Buying a 2008 Suburban might lead you to spend excessive money fixing a litany of engine issues.
+The most problematic is a sudden loss of oil pressure that costs over $4,000 in repairs.

 The 2016 year model actually doesn’t have many complaints, but the ones they do consist of a catastrophic transmission failure costing $4,400.
-Because of a wide variety of problems and expenses, we recommend avoiding these Suburbans.
+Because of various problems and expenses, we recommend avoiding these Suburbans.

-These are the most common problems reported by owners on platforms such as carproblems.com, carcomplaints.com, and Car Talk Community.
-Prominent defects include excessive oil consumption and engine failure.
+These are the most common problems owners report on platforms such as carproblems.com, carcomplaints.com, and Car Talk Community.
+Major defects include excessive oil consumption and engine failure.